athena-framework/website/docs/cookbook/param_converters.md

   # :inherit:
   #
   # Be sure to handle any possible exceptions here to return more helpful errors to the client.
-  def apply(request : HTTP::Request, configuration : Configuration) : Nil
+  def apply(request : ART::Request, configuration : Configuration) : Nil
     # Grab the `id` path parameter from the request's attributes as an Int32.
     primary_key = request.attributes.get "id", Int32